Building relationships between Aboriginal communities, explorers and government

 It would also be an easy way for native title groups who work with miners and explorers to start the education process with companies who want to access their country to learn about their people and country, their protocols and what they would consider to be good engagement.
 This will help companies to understand what is expected of them when first contacting and meeting with Aboriginal communities.

-It is planned that each video would run for around 3 minutes and would be hosted on the Department of State Development's Mineral Resources Division website and the native title group’s website.
+It is planned that each video would run for around 3 minutes and would be hosted on the Government of South Australia's Mineral Resources Division website and the native title group’s website.

 While each video would be in a similar format with a few key points to be addressed, it is up to each group to decide what they would like to say about themselves and the messages they would like to convey.